Post

 Confetti

 No shaders here!
-A simple “confetti helper” works well here, all is drawn with SkiaSharp primitives.
-Try sing a full octave to trigger them 😄!
+A simple “confetti helper” works well, all is drawn with SkiaSharp primitives.
+After checking the source code, try sing a full octave to trigger them 😄!

 Achievement Effect